Jona1302/My-Dotfiles/README.md

         sudo rm -rf ~/.config/waybar

+  - pw10k:

+        sudo rm ~/.zshrc

+  - zshrc:

+        sudo rm ~/.p10k.zsh

 <br>
 <br>

 **4. Now we can move the new files to the .Config directory**

-!!!MAKE SHURE THAT YOU ARE IN THE (MY-DOTFILES) DIRECTORY!!!
+!!!MAKE SURE THAT YOU ARE IN THE (MY-DOTFILES) DIRECTORY!!!

 - Hypr: